Current Adoption Promotion

 Upcoming Events

-"Arm Your Pet" Free Dog Wellness Day -
+"Arm Your Pet" Free Dog Wellness Day - Wednesday, February 25, 2026, 7 a.m. - 11 a.m. at Barnett Park

-- Animal services will be offering free microchipping and vaccines (rabies vaccine,
+- Animal Services will be offering free microchipping and vaccines (rabies vaccine,

-dapp combination vaccine and bordetella vaccine) to the dogs of orange county residents.
+DAPP combination vaccine and Bordetella vaccine) to the dogs of Orange County residents.

 - Services are available on a first come, first served basis, while supplies last.